dev-pipeline/dev-pipeline/docs/profile.rst

 -------
 .. code::

-    # I want to put all my favorite flags in one place so I get them by
+    # I want to put all my favorite flags in one place so I get them when
-    # default when using a profile
+    # using profiles.
+Since these are the flags I like, I named the profile
-    [DEFAULT]
+    # after myself.
+    [newell]
     cmake.cflags = -pipe -Wall -Wextra -Wshadow -Wundef -pedantic cmake.cflags.debug = -ggdb3 -O0
     cmake.cflags.release = -O2